KSheridan86/project-5-RossAnthonyDesigns/README.md

 #### Footer
 A common footer is utilised throughout the site.
-The name is tongue in cheek and a reference to the working Burros I witnessed on a road trip across the American South-West.
-This is a domain owned by myself and one day will host all of my projects.
+The name ChimpTech.ie is a domain owned by me and in the near future will host my projects and begin to advertise web development services.

 ![footer](./docs/desktop-footer.png)